Mom: 14-year-old shot by LA police ‘died in my arms’ - NewsBreak

 Surveillance video showed the suspect attacking two women, including one who fell to the floor before he dragged her by her feet through the store’s aisles as she tried to crawl away.

 Multiple people including store employees called police to report a man striking customers with a bike lock.
 One caller told a 911 dispatcher that the man had a gun.
-No firearm — only the bike lock — was recovered at the scene.$1 million in Hermes bags stolen in smash-and-grab at Florida store
+No firearm — only the bike lock — was recovered at the scene.

 The early surveillance footage showed a man carrying a bicycle up the store’s escalator to the second floor, where he wandered around, seemingly disoriented, clutching a cable-style bike lock.
 At times he stood motionless, staring into the distance.